John Catsimatidis: Radio

 On Sunday mornings, Catsimatidis hosts the talk radio show The Cats Roundtable.
-The show originated on WABC radio and is syndicated to other stations around the U.S. Catsimatidis also hosts the one-hour Cats at Night show, heard weeknights on WABC and also available as a podcast.
-In 2019, he announced an agreement to purchase WABC for $12.5 million, which, after regulatory delays, was finalized in March, 2020.
+The show originates on WABC radio (which is not associated with the Disney owned American Broadcasting Company) and is syndicated to other stations around the U.S. Catsimatidis also hosts the one-hour Cats at Night show, heard weeknights on WABC and also available as a podcast.
+In 2019, he announced an agreement to purchase WABC for $12.5 million, which, after regulatory delays, was finalized in March 2020.
 Catsimatidis's Red Apple Media has since purchased other radio stations in the region, including WRCR and WLIR.
+With the shutdown of CBS Radio Network in May 2026, RAG took the opportunity to initiate its alternative "World Wide News Network".

 Political activities before mayoral campaigns

 Catsimatidis and his wife have made contributions to a variety of both Republican and Democratic campaigns.
 Among Republicans, the Catsimatidises contributed over $60,000 to the Republican National Committee, and have also made significant contributions to the National Republican Congressional Committee, National Republican Senatorial Committee, Mitt Romney, Eric Cantor, Olympia Snowe, Richard Lugar, and others.
 Among Democrats handful of Democratic campaigns, including to Carolyn B. Maloney, Charlie Rangel, and Jerrold Nadler.
 In local New York City races, Catsimatidis has given to Bill de Blasio (while he was a city councilman), Brooklyn Borough President Marty Markowitz, Cyrus Vance Jr., and Staten Island borough president James Molinaro.
 In the 1992 Democratic presidential primaries, Catsimatidis contributed $150,000 to the campaign of fellow Greek-American Paul Tsongas.

 Catsimatidis put on a fundraiser in 2006 with Michael Bloomberg for Senator Joe Lieberman of Connecticut to support his third party run as an independent after Lieberman lost the Democratic primary nomination for reelection to the Senate.

 Catsimatidis has been described as a "longtime", "loyal", and "high-level Clinton donor".
 Catsimatidis donated a significant sum to the Clinton Presidential Center, thought to be between $100,000 and $500,000.
 Catsimatidis was a member of Hillary Clinton's finance team during her 2008 campaign for the Democratic presidential nomination, saying in February 2007 of Clinton, "She's unstoppable.
 She's got such a machine."
 Catsimatidis hosted a number of fundraising dinners with Bill Clinton at his home in New York that in total raised well in excess of $750,000 for Hillary Clinton's campaign.
-Catsimatidis has said that he is friends with Bill Clinton and that the former president "often" has flown in one of Catsimatidis' two airplanes.
-Hillary Clinton attended Catsimatidis' daughter's wedding.
+Catsimatidis has said that he is friends with Bill Clinton and that the former president "often" has flown in one of Catsimatidis's two airplanes.
+Hillary Clinton attended Catsimatidis's daughter's wedding.

 In 2015, press reports indicated that Catsimatidis donated the use of a chartered jet valued at $70,000 to the Republican primary campaign of Scott Walker.